- Home

 Concerns for partners

-Ways to communicate
+Ways to talk about sex

 For more on this, see Caring for someone with cancer and listen to our podcast on Cancer Affects the Carer Too.